News Desk

 This month sees "A Cool World: Sustainable Cold-Chain for the Global South" taking place at the University of Birmingham in the UK, a landmark international conference organised by the Clean Cooling Network (CCN).

-A Cool World 2025 Global south
+A Cool World 2025 Cold-chain Cold-chain innovation Global South Sustainable Development

 A farmer working on his field